yadavvishal02/pg-website/README.md

 # pg-website
-built a frontend website of a pg in delhi
+Built a frontend website for a PG in delhi.